drummondlab/drummondlab.github.io/README.md

 # The Getz Lab main website

-Our website, http://www.getzlab.org, is a [GitHub Pages](https://pages.github.com/) site built with [Jekyll](https://jekyllrb.com/) and [Bootstrap](http://getboostrap.com).
+Our website, http://www.getzlab.org, is a [GitHub Pages](https://pages.github.com/) site built with [Jekyll](https://jekyllrb.com/) (a static site generator written in ruby) and [Bootstrap](http://getboostrap.com).
 The software framework was forked from [Alan Drummond's site](http://drummondlab.org), which was originally pulled from [Trevor Bedford's site](http://bedford.io) and heavily modified.

+Content and presentation are separated.
+To add content to the site, you will simply need to update or add new markdown files.
+Any changes committed to this repo's master branch will automatically be deployed to the public site.

 # Editing the site